yaushing/personalwebsite/README.md

 Visted links does not gray out on mobile (specifically iphone11).
 A check was also done on two(2) samsung phones running chrome as well as macbook pro running safari - no issues found with change in color for visted links for these devices.
 Further testing required.

+The navigation bar on the Achievement Page will not open or close.
+The navigation bar on the Music page will not close.

 ## Deployment